mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 # [PMU State Estimation](@id PMUStateEstimationManual)
 To perform linear state estimation solely based on PMU data, the initial requirement is to have the `PowerSystem` composite type configured with the AC model, along with the `Measurement` composite type storing measurement data.
-Subsequently, we can formulate either the weighted least-squares (WLS) or the least absolute value (LAV) PMU state estimation model encapsulated within the abstract type `PMUStateEstimation` using:
+Subsequently, we can formulate either the weighted least-squares (WLS) or the least absolute value (LAV) PMU state estimation model encapsulated within the type `PMUStateEstimation` using:
 * [`pmuWlsStateEstimation`](@ref pmuWlsStateEstimation),
 * [`pmuLavStateEstimation`](@ref pmuLavStateEstimation).